ContextLab/CDL-tutorials/packages/README.md

 # documentation
-docs/conf.py                       # file for configuring documentation with sphinx docs/index.rst                     # file to generate index.html on doc website docs/api.rst                       # file to specify API on doc website docs/tutorial/notebook.ipynb       # jupyter notebook with example tutorial docs/tutorial/tools/nb_to_doc.py   # tool to convert from .ipynb to .rst
+docs/conf.py                       # file for configuring documentation with sphinx docs/index.rst                     # file to generate index.html on doc website docs/api.rst                       # file to specify API table of contents docs/Makefile                      # helps to generate the sphinx docs docs/tutorials.rst                 # file to specify tutorials table of content docs/tutorial/notebook.ipynb       # jupyter notebook with example tutorial docs/tutorial/tools/nb_to_doc.py   # tool to convert from .ipynb to .rst docs/tutorial/Makefile             # file to convert notebooks to .rst

 # tests
 tests/test_core.py                # basic tests for package